Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/manage-access/scim.md

      <Lightbox src="/img/docs/dbt-cloud/access-control/provision-entra-users.png" width="60%" title="Provision the Entra ID users." />
 4. Click the box for **Show advanced options** and then click **Edit attribute list for customappsso**.
     <Lightbox src="/img/docs/dbt-cloud/access-control/customappsso-attributes.png" width="60%" title="Click to edit the customappsso attributes." />
-5. Scroll to the bottom of the **Edit attribute list** window and there will be an empty field where you can add a new entry.
-Enter the following fields:
+5. Scroll to the bottom of the **Edit attribute list** window and find an empty field where you can add a new entry with the following fields:
     - **Name:** `emails[type eq "work"].primary`
     - **Type:** `Boolean`
     - **Required:** True